-Prepares and explores critically thinking about definitions of social work, the defining features of the profession, its historical struggles and accomplishments, and its core values and examines content on economic globalization and the impact of these processes on clients, practitioners, and programs will be covered.
-Prerequisite: Bachelor's degree.
+Prepares and explores critical thinking about definitions of social work, the defining features of the profession, its historical struggles and accomplishments, and its core values and examines content on economic globalization and the impact of these processes on clients, practitioners, and programs.
+Prerequisites: Bachelor's degree.